darren-omahony/freeCodeCamp/README.md

 > #### [Read our security policy and follow these steps to report a vulnerability](https://contribute.freecodecamp.org/#/security).

-### Contributing

-The freeCodeCamp.org community is possible thanks to thousands of kind volunteers like you.
-We welcome all contributions to the community and are excited to welcome you aboard.

 > #### [Please follow these steps to contribute](https://contribute.freecodecamp.org).